-Income taxes include MCIT paid at the rate of 2% and final taxes paid at the rate of 20% which is a final withholding tax on gross interest income from debt instruments and other deposit substitutes.
+Income taxes include MCIT paid at the rate of 1% in 2021 and 2% in 2020 and final taxes paid at the rate of 20% which is a final withholding tax on gross interest income from debt instruments and other deposit substitutes.
+In 2021, current tax expense includes the effect of lower provision for current income tax for the year ended December 31, 2020 due to CREATE law that was only recognized in the parent company financial statements in the current period amounting to \$\mathbb{P}\$158,040.